grip-on-software/data-gathering/README.md

 correctness of dependencies to provide with accurate data from sources and testing the actual system in non-production settings.
-To run unit tests, first install the test dependencies with `pip install -r requirements-test.txt` which also installs all the dependencies for the modules.
-Then `coverage run test.py` provides test results in the output, with XML versions compatible with, e.g., JUnit and SonarQube availabe in the `test-reports/` directory.
+To run unit tests, first install the test dependencies with `pip install -r requirements-test.txt` which also installs all dependencies for the modules.
+Then `coverage run tests.py` provides test results in the output, with XML versions compatible with, e.g., JUnit and SonarQube available in the `test-reports/` directory.
 Detailed information on test coverage is also obtainable after a test run in various report formats, for example: